businessman drawing colorful light bulb with IPV6 abbreviation, new technology idea concept

 Detailing IPv6 Attacks

 One of the most basic forms of IPv6 security is ingress and egress filtering at Internet Edge.
-However, attackers can forge an IPv6 packet with specially crafted packets and spoofed IPv6 addresses, so filtering based on IP addresses is a requirement.
+However, attackers can forge an IPv6 packet with specially crafted packets and spoofed IPv6 addresses, so filtering based on IP addresses is required.
 Spoofing modifies source IP addresses or ports to appear if packets are initiated from another location.

 As we send to the broadcast address, all hosts on the subnet receive a packet consisting of an ICMP-ECHO with a payload.
 Hosts automatically send back an ECHO-REPLY to the victim’s spoofed address.
 As a result, the victim gets bombarded with packets (ECHO-REPLIES), forcing CPU interrupts, eventually resulting in a Denial of Service (DoS) attack.
 Cisco IOS has the command “no IP directed-broadcast” on by default, but some poorly designed networks use directed broadcast for next-hop processing.